NicholasThrom/ts-express-empty/style-guide.md

 Instead of using _"should"_,
-state what happens if the argument is not an integer and let the reader decide what they should do based on this behaviour.
+state what happens if the argument is not an integer and let the reader decide what to do based on this behaviour.
 Even better, use the word _"must"_ and throw an error if it is not.

 ### Formatting

-Documentation comments should use markdown.
+Documentation comments may use markdown.

-References to other classes should be wrapped in \`\`s.
+Wrap references to other classes in \`\`s.
-Pluralizations of other classes should not be part of \`\` unless the pluralization does not contain the original word.
+Pluralizations of other classes are not part of \`\` unless the pluralization does not contain the original word.

 For example, `` `Duck`s `` and `` `Geese` ``
 are the plural of `` `Duck` `` and `` `Goose` ``.

-References to parts of code should be used whenever possible.
+Use references to parts of code whenever possible.
 For example, `` If the `Animal`s `.canFly` ``
 is preferred to `If the animals can fly`.